akshayjshah/blog/audible-literacy-filter.md

 false-positive rate is low, and it's particularly good at detecting the overly self-important candidate (or co-worker).

+## Update

+Well, *someone* here was certainly self-important.
+With a few more years of workplace experience under my belt, I've mostly outgrown this opinion: clear writing is valuable, but correct reflexive pronoun usage is a better signal of a privileged education than intelligence or attention to detail.

 [economist]: http://www.economist.com/blogs/johnson/2012/07/language-and-computers
 [rww]: https://readwrite.com/2012/04/16/the-dirty-dozen-grammatical-er/